MiSTer-devel/Arcade-Cosmic_MiSTer/README.txt

 No mans land needs the background video lined up properly in all flip modes.

-Devil Zone and No Mans Land need sound samples sourcing and connecting up.
+No Mans Land need sound samples sourcing and connecting up.

 ---------------------------------------------------------------------------------